 Atomoxetine is indicated for the treatment of attention deficit hyperactivity disorder (ADHD) in adults and children over the age of 6.
-Although atomoxetine is only FDA approved for the treatment of ADHD, it is sometimes used off-label for treatment of adult patients with treatment-resistant depression.
+Although atomoxetine is only FDA approved for the treatment of ADHD, it is sometimes used off-label for the treatment of adult patients with treatment-resistant depression.
 It is available as a generic.

-Atomoxetine is a selective, presynaptic, norepinephrine reuptake inhibitor also known as a NET inhibitor.
+Atomoxetine is a selective, presynaptic, norepinephrine reuptake inhibitor, also known as a NET inhibitor.
 Atomoxetine is the R(-) isomer of the racemic mixture of R and S isomers.
-The R isomer is an approximately 9 times more potent inhibitor of norepinephrine reuptake than the S isomer.
+The R isomer is an approximately nine times more potent inhibitor of norepinephrine reuptake than the S isomer.
 Atomoxetine achieves its therapeutic effects by increasing the levels of intra-synaptic norepinephrine in the central nervous system (CNS).
 Atomoxetine also increases extracellular levels of dopamine in the prefrontal cortex, believed to result from NET inhibition.
 Recent studies on rhesus monkeys using positron emission tomography have shown that atomoxetine also occupies serotonin transporters, but more research in this area is still needed.

-Specific studies regarding the intestinal permeability of atomoxetine are not available; however, 2 studies on the bioavailability of atomoxetine determined that in extensive metabolizers the bioavailability of atomoxetine was 63%, and in poor metabolizers, the bioavailability was 94%.
+Specific studies regarding the intestinal permeability of atomoxetine are not available; however, two studies on the bioavailability of atomoxetine determined that in extensive metabolizers, the bioavailability of atomoxetine was 63%, and in poor metabolizers, the bioavailability was 94%.
 The differences in bioavailability were attributed to differences in first-pass metabolism in the liver rather than differences in intestinal absorption.
-Another study comparing the bioavailability of atomoxetine capsules versus solution found no differences in bioavailability between the 2.
+Another study comparing the bioavailability of atomoxetine capsules versus solution found no differences in bioavailability between the two.
 Another study looking at the absorption of atomoxetine found no differences across a range of gastrointestinal pH levels, indicating that concurrent use of antacids and proton pump inhibitors should not be cause for concern when administering atomoxetine.

-The duration of action for atomoxetine can be up to 24 hours depending on its rate of metabolism.
+The duration of action for atomoxetine can be up to 24 hours, depending on its rate of metabolism.

-In vitro studies have shown that atomoxetine is approximately 98.7% protein bound, with albumin making up 97.5% of this binding.
+In vitro studies have shown that atomoxetine is approximately 98.7% protein-bound, with albumin making up 97.5% of this binding.
 The high protein binding of atomoxetine raises concerns about possible drug-to-drug interactions due to displacement from plasma proteins.
 In vitro studies have shown that plasma protein binding in humans was only reduced by toxic concentrations of acetylsalicylic acid (aspirin), indicating minimal clinical risk for drug-to-drug interactions.

 Metabolism of atomoxetine primarily occurs in the liver via the action of CYP2D6, an enzyme that is involved in the metabolism of around 25% of all marketed drugs.
 CYP2D6 genes are highly polymorphic; this may lead to increased or decreased metabolism of atomoxetine in certain individuals based on their specific CYP2D6 alleles.
-This may lead to decreased drug efficacy or increased toxicity for these individuals at a given dosage.
+This genetic makeup may lead to impaired drug efficacy or increased toxicity for these individuals at a given dosage.
 The primary metabolite of atomoxetine, 4-hydroxy atomoxetine, has biological activity equally potent to that of atomoxetine.
 The half-life of atomoxetine is approximately 5 hours and may reach up to 24 hours in poor metabolizers.
 The active metabolite of atomoxetine has a half-life of 6 to 8 hours and may reach up to 40 hours in poor metabolizers.
 Atomoxetine is excreted primarily through the urine (83%) and feces (17%).

 Other Adverse Effects